Scroll down for this section’s overview.

 - Underneath the Masonite plant, so iconic to Ukiah, as was the smoky belching air, I painted Factory Pipe, the innovative and thriving modern factory located on the same property.

 In the middle ground is a scene from the production line.

-I am so happy to tell you that owner Ross Liberty will be creating etched metal plates of my design that describe the contents of each panel.
+Permanent plaques that describe the contents of each panel have been created in 2022.
 These will be mounted on the columns between panels so viewers can read content that heightens appreciation of each scene!

 panel 23 innovation